 Now, the first two are relatively easy to get up and running quickly, however, these platforms have numerous limitations and inflexibilities (even the premium offerings).
 One example, you are tied in with them.
 If you want to move to a different platform down the line you can’t migrate or export it – you’ll need to start again on the new platform.

 Also, inflexibilities with regard to SEO can also cause you problems being found.

 As a platform WordPress is by far the better choice as it is super flexible and easily migratable.
 The downside is there’s quite a big learning curve if you want to be proficient using and managing it.

 Get [Insert Relative/Friend Name Here] To Do A Cheap Website For You For [£50/£100/£500]

-So, maybe doing it yourself is actually looking like too much aggravation.
-Maybe you know someone who says they can do this for you for £50/£100/£500?
+So, maybe doing it yourself is maybe looking like too much aggravation.
+Perhaps you know someone who says they can do this for you for £50/£100/£500?
 Compared to £5,000 – that’s still a bargain, right?

 If your budget means you have no option but to either do it yourself or get a friend or relative to do it for you, then you really don’t have much of a choice.

 You do need to ask yourself some hard questions though, especially if this website is for a business.